 Follow these suggestions to help you find work:

 - Create a resumé that showcases your skills, education/training and employment history.
 Consider a functional resumé to emphasize your life experience, abilities and skills.
-For help with your resumé, you can call the Alberta Career Information Hotline (see Step 3).
+For help with your resumé, you can call the Alberta Supports Contact Centre (see Step 3).

 - Make a list of references who will speak to the positive changes you’re making in your life.
 You need to choose your references.
 Possible references include previous employers, religious leaders, elders, instructors, former teachers or probation or parole officers.